bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 75°
+- 74°
-- Breezy and Partly Cloudy
+- Breezy and Mostly Cloudy
-- 76% humidity
+- 79% humidity
-- 16 mph wind
+- 15 mph wind
-- 51% cloud cover
+- 76% cloud cover
 - 50 AQI 🟩
 - 0.43 inches of rain expected in the next 48 hours